winnipegfreepress/covid19_analysis/README.md

 This sets data directory and defines user credentials to access RStudio.
 Adjust the `docker run ` options to suit.

 Login credentials for the default user (`wfpnews`) is set as a docker run option in `./run_docker.sh`.
 Change them before deploying and starting the container.

+# Uploading graphics to production
-Third-party credentials (AWS S3/Google API keys) are not included in build or run.
+Third-party credentials (AWS S3/Google API keys) are not included in build or run commands.

+** Credentials must be added to a .env file, from within the RStudio UI terminal, after every reboot including rebuild-reboot.

 **Manually add a .env after the image is running.**